naturalis/brassica-snps/doc/README.md

 of the input genes that were annotated with this term, yielding 22 genes.
 We mapped these identifiers back to the [reference gene IDs](https://github.com/naturalis/brassica-snps/tree/master/results/genes), and [extracted](https://github.com/naturalis/brassica-snps/blob/master/script/get_seq.pl) their reference sequences as well as the alternate sequences for the different bulks.
+We then [BLASTed](https://github.com/naturalis/brassica-snps/blob/master/script/get_homolog.pl) these sequences to get the nearest RefSeq hits for _Arabidopsis_ and retrieved the associated TAIR records.

 **Assuming we are happy with this procedure, the question now is whether we can interpret the functions of these genes and the coding effects that the alternate sequences may have.**